Vyral/monique-walker/_posts/2022-05-24-why-were-a-cut-above-the-rest.md

 {% include excerpt.html %}

-Why should you work with our team when selling your home?
-You have options in today’s real estate market, but we’re confident we’re your best bet, and today we want to explain why.&nbsp;
+When it comes to hiring real estate representation, you have plenty of options in today’s market, but we’re confident that our team is your best bet.
+Today we'll explain why you should consider us when selling your home.

 **We know that sellers want to know three things:**